iotexproject/dewi-demo/README.md

 7. Upon successful proof verification, the receiver contract will implemet a basic rewards distribution logic by processing the prover output.

-It simply looks up each device_id's owner in the device registry, and distributes as many "RewardTokens" as indicated by the `Score` value.
+It simply looks up each client_id's owner in the device registry, and distributes as many "RewardTokens" as indicated by the `Score` value.

 ![image](./docs/images/flow-7.png)